One of my favourite legal themed sketches by Lisa Bowden of Lisa Bowden Art in Western Australia.

 * quiddities – quibbles; petty distinctions.
 From Latin quid, meaning what.

-“Mostly shunned at dusk, I love graveyards” the lawyer says positioning his gaunt body on the rough edge of the tombstone.
+“Mostly shunned at dusk, I love graveyards” the lawyer grins & growls positioning his gaunt body on the sharp & broken edges of the crumbling tombstone.

-“They are busy places really, crowded with corpses and souls and noisy body snatchers.
-Never quiet and certainly never dull as I wait for criminality in slinking thieves and sly villains” he says, grinning wide with clenched and rotted teeth.’
+“They are busy places, crowded with corpses, bones & souls & noisy body snatchers.
+Never quiet & never dull as I wait for criminality in slinking thieves & sly villains” he says, grinning wide with clenched & rotted teeth.